 Sprinkler credit gives your commercial properties a huge win when it comes to premium cost.
 Yet getting this credit can be elusive for some buildings.
 We have a solution!
 Given the impressive track record of automatic fire sprinklers, WSRB extends credit to all eligible sprinkler systems.
 Having all the documentation to evaluate an automatic fire sprinkler system thoroughly is preferred, but we will evaluate systems that do not have some previously required elements, including the original “As-Built” plans.

 An eligible automatic sprinkler system will receive a WSRB Mechanical Grade and Loss Cost discount when meeting the following guidelines:

-- System is operational (turned on, inspected, tested and maintained to code).
+- The system is operational (turned on, inspected, tested, and maintained to code).

-- System must be for light or ordinary hazard occupants (not requiring specialized systems such as high storage).
+- The system must be for light or ordinary hazard occupants (not requiring specialized systems such as high storage).

-- System is designed for the current occupancy (design information must be confirmed through hydraulic placard at riser, a partial set of plans or some other method).
+- The system is designed for the current occupancy (design information must be confirmed through hydraulic placard at riser, a partial set of plans, or some other method).

 - Water supply information is available and adequate for the fire sprinkler system demand, including hose lines.

 High-hazard occupants, especially those protected with special application sprinklers, or buildings where sprinkler design information may be incomplete (sometimes the case in apartment or condominium complexes or motels) will require additional information such as plans in order to verify that the sprinkler heads and system layout match the design of the system and the occupancy of the building.
 In rural and some other areas, WSRB will need to be able to verify the water supply available to the system.